2025–26 Liga de Expansión MX season: Second leg

+5–5 on aggregate.
+Tepatitlán won 3–4 on the penalty shoot–out.

 Coefficient table

 As of the 2020–21 season, the promotion and relegation between Liga MX and Liga de Expansión MX (formerly known as Ascenso MX) was suspended, however, the coefficient table will be used to establish the payment of fines that will be used for the development of the clubs of the silver circuit.
 As of the 2023–24 season, the bottom three ranked Liga de Expansión MX teams will not pay a fine.
 The last ranked team can not qualify for the Clausura 2026 liguilla.